 To make your DIY bath bombs foam too, add 1 Tbsp of nonfat milk powder.

 Lake Pigments and Polysorbate 80

-When choosing color, lake pigments and bath bomb colors will work the best to both dissolve in the tub and color the water.
+When choosing colors, lake pigments and bath bomb colors will work the best to dissolve in the tub AND color the water.
 If you’re not concerned with making a completely natural bath bomb, you can add a bit of polysorbate 80 to help the color to dissolve and to keep the oils from floating on the top and making the tub slippery.
 Polysorbate 80 is a synthetic compound that is used as a surfactant and emulsifier.

 Essential and Fragrance Oils

 Many people love a scented bath bomb.
 Essential oils can sometimes be too irritating for open areas of the skin.
 Some exceptions are lavender and rose essential oils.
 Fragrance oils are less irritating to the skin, although not completely natural.